VVT35 - Transient temperature with a PID controller

 Results

-The following graphs compare results predicted by the thermal solver with the calculated theoretical results.
+The following graphs compare the results predicted by the thermal solver with the calculated theoretical results.
 The simulation results are in agreement with the theoretical calculations.
+The graphs, from top to bottom, display: